ZopaPublic/react-components/CONTRIBUTING.md

 # Contributing

-Keep in mind that these components are very focused on the ZOPA design system.
+The components exposed by this library are designed to adhere to ZOPA's design system.

-Any change can be refused if that change breaks with any of the company internal decisions.
+Any change can be refused if that change breaks with any of the company internal roadmap.
 If you still want to go ahead with those changes you can always fork the project.

 Please make sure you have a read to our [Code of Conduct](./CODE_OF_CONDUCT.md) before submitting any contribution.